cvyl/blog/content/about/friends.md

 ## Anti-Dysphoria

-Anti-Dysphoria ([antidysphoria.carrd.co](https://antidysphoria.carrd.co/)) is a cute website to easy one's anxiety with dysphoria.
+Anti-Dysphoria ([antidysphoria.carrd.co](https://antidysphoria.carrd.co/)) is a cute website to easy one's anxiety with dysphoria。